Skip to main content

 Quick Decision Guide

-Notice window > 60 daysRequest reduction or add to renewal tracking immediately
+Notice window over 60 daysRequest reduction or add to renewal tracking immediately

-Uncapped price escalationNegotiate cap ≤3% or fixed pricing
+Uncapped price escalationNegotiate a cap of 3% or fixed pricing

 Auto-renews into multi-yearNegotiate renewal into 1-year term